top of page

 In 2021, a flood in New York destroyed the majority of my artworks and personal archives that were in storage there.
 This event resembled the time my parents left Vietnam at the end of the war, where fate makes the choice.
 They took some documents, a handful of photographs, and left everything else behind.
 Just like that, their small chapter and mine were whited out in the blink of an eye.

-This event had me rethinking the material quality of art, and wondering whether there was a better way that art could survive.
-Perpetual Paintings are a result of this inquiry.
-These are all still-lifes whose objects and items are taken from the Google 3D Warehouse, an open-source library where one can download files of anything and everything rendered in 3D.
-For example, if an architect wanted to outfit their house in IKEA furniture, they could easily download almost any IKEA couch or bookshelf that others have created over the years.
-Using a 3D application like Sketchup, they could place the furniture in a digital 3d space.
-They could situate it in different areas, change its colors, scale --- everything.
+Each work begans as a digital still-life whose objects and items are taken from the Google 3D Warehouse, an open-source library where one can download files of anything and everything rendered in 3D.
+For example, if an architect wanted to outfit their house with some Scandinavian furniture, they could easily download almost any IKEA couch or bookshelf that others have rendered and uploaded over the years.
+Using a CAD application like SketchUp, they could place the furniture in a digital 3d space then situate it in different areas, change its colors, scale --- everything.
 There are now literally millions of objects available for free in this library.

 bottom of page